 Yeah, to say it was humiliating and terrifying is an understatement.

 Now, as I said, I’ve spent years learning how to cope and get through situations like this.
 I focused on my deep breathing.
-I counted, I redirected my mind to a simple task, I mindfully took in my surroundings and the sensations around me.
+Then, I counted, redirected my mind to a simple task, I mindfully took in my surroundings and the sensations around me.
 I did everything I could.
 It didn’t work.
 By the end of that work day, I had endured three separate panic attacks.

 Needless to say, I was exhausted by the end of the day.
 It was horrible and I hope to never repeat it again but odds are that I will.